revilowaldow/IDRotF-Obsidian/Party/Nilak '' Northbrook.md

 Nilak is the younger middle child of [[Olwen Northbrook]] and [[Isolde Northbrook]].
 A family of dwarves, Olwen and Isolde moved to [[Town 1]] with their eldest child [[Boreas Northbrook|Boreas]] when he was just 35.
 In the following years they had a further three children; Talvi, Nilak and Andri; who were born 11, 30 and 37 years later respectively.
 Olwen was employed as a guard, while Isolde worked in the weaver's guild.
-Boreas was a
+Boreas was an entertainer before his injury.
+While a jeweller took a shine to the young girl Talvi who would peep through the window in her free time.
+Talvi ultimately took over the sh